 Will I be trained?

 Of course.
-Before you become an active Listener you will attend a full weekend of training to equip you with all the skills you require to be a competent and confident volunteer.
+Before you become an active Listener you will attend two full weekends of training to equip you with all the skills you require to be a competent and confident volunteer.
 Friendly Faces will also attend separate training that is more specific for your role – this also ensures that you can continue to use Nightline as a service if you so desire.